romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How can you trigger a GitHub Actions workflow in Repository B whenever a new release is published in Repository A, assuming both repositories are within the same organization?
+Q: How can you trigger a GitHub Actions workflow in Repository B whenever a new release is published in Repository A, assuming both repositories are within the same organization?
 <details><summary>Show the answer</summary><p>

 - **Use the repository_dispatch event in Repository B, and trigger it using a webhook from Repository A upon release**